EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/custom-docker.md

 ### Step 5
 - Let's first create a test webhook to report to.
   - Go to https://webhook-test.com/, It'll open up a test webhook for you and you can see the webhook URL there.
-- Then, Go throgh and understand following code and paste it inside `index.js` you have created in the previous step.
+- Then, Go through and understand the following code and paste it inside `index.js` you have created in the previous step.
   - Replace the webhook URL constant value with yours.
 ```js
 const fs = require('fs');